chenruiRae/GalaxySD/README.md

 conda activate galaxysd
 pip install -r requirements.txt
 ```
 Now you have set up the workspace and could fine-tune a GalaxySD model.
+The fine-tuning tool we used is [HCP-Diffusion](https://github.com/IrisRainbowNeko/HCP-Diffusion).

 ### Customize configurations